andrewlrogers/srvy/readme.md

 ### Dropbox
 1. Create an empty file named **dropbox.config** in the home directory of srvy
-2. Add the following lines to **dropbox.config**, pasting your private Dropbox token between the quotes:
+2. Add the following lines to **dropbox.config**, pasting your private Dropbox token where it says INSERT YOUR PRIVATE DROPBOX TOKEN HERE

 ```
 #!config

 [dropbox]
-token = "INSERT YOUR PRIVATE DROPBOX TOKEN HERE"
+token = INSERT YOUR PRIVATE DROPBOX TOKEN HERE
 ```

 ### Customization